 Adiabatic compression of a gas causes an increase in the gas temperature.
 Adiabatic expansion against pressure, or a spring, causes a drop in temperature.
 In contrast, free expansion is an isothermal process for an ideal gas.

 Such temperature changes can be quantified using the ideal gas law or the hydrostatic equation for atmospheric processes.

 In practice, no process is truly an adiabatic process.
-Many processes depend on a large difference in time scales of the process of interest and the dissipation rate of thermal energy through a system boundary, and â € <â €
+Many processes depend on a large difference in time scales of the process of interest.
+They also depend on the rate of heat energy dissipation across a system boundary.